dmjio/miso/README.md

 ## Individuals

-Become a financial contributor and help us sustain our project and community. [[Contribute](https://opencollective.com/miso/contribute)].
+Become a [financial contributor](https://opencollective.com/miso/contribute) and help us sustain our project and community.
 We are very grateful and thankful for our individual sponsors.

   - Moses Tschanz
   - [@MaxGabriel](https://github.com/MaxGabriel)